Ankur3107/ankur3107.github.io/_posts/2020-03-01-my-nlp-journey.md

 **June'17:** Started my professional life as Developer and Data Analyst.

 **June'17-Dec'17:** Done Research on Language Understanding.
 And solved Facebook babi 20 QA Task with 100% Accuracy.
-We was the first in the world who solved with 0% error.
-My Role was in making Language Understanding System along with QA Solver.
+We were the first in the world who solved with 0% error.
+My Role was to make Language Understanding System along with QA Solver.

-**Jan'18-Feb'18:** Taken part in Kaggle Mercari Price Suggestion Challenge and got rank in top 7% (2300+Participants).
+**Jan'18-Feb'18:** Participated in Kaggle Mercari Price Suggestion Challenge and got rank in top 7% (2300+Participants).

 **Jan'18-June'18:** Made Session-Based Conversational ChatBot.
 It first try to understand question/query and then a graph based solver which try to give answer using understood intermediate query.